Sharp rise in SDLT for buy to let landlords and second home owners

 At Wrigleys, we will be carefully following the progress of these changes, and will report on any updates.

-If you or your clients would like to discuss this, or any other aspects of property taxation, please contact Rachel Meredith in our property team or Paul Colman in our Private Client team on 0113 244 6100.
+If you or your clients would like to discuss this, or any other aspects of property taxation, please contact Rachel Meredith in our property team or any member of the Wrigleys Private Client team on 0113 244 6100.

 The information in this article is necessarily of a general nature.
 Specific advice should be sought for specific situations.
 If you have any queries or need any legal advice please feel free to contact Wrigleys Solicitors